 How To Practice Like a Pro

 For my very first blog post I wanted to write about how to practice.
 A lot of golfers have the right intentions but they’re not getting the most out of their practice.
 Now if you’re looking for someone to tell you that you need to practice 8 hours a day to get better… this is not the place for you.
-I’ve always kind of marched to my own beat and done things a little bit unconventional, but I’m a 100 percent believer of QUALITY over quantity.
+I’ve always kind of marched to my own beat and done things a little bit unconventional, but I’m a 100 percent believer in QUALITY over quantity.
 I used to love it when people would come brag to me how they had been at the course or the range for 6 hours already and I would get my practice done in 2 hours or less and I 100 percent know that my practice was more efficient than theirs.
 Why or How?
 Because we as humans can’t focus for 6 hours straight.
 Thats ridiculous and quite frankly, boring.
-So why are you wasting your time when you can get what you need to get done in a shorter time period with 100 percent focus on what you’re doing for better results? (sometimes in as little as 30 mins) Also, if you don’t have that kind of time, that doesn’t mean you can’t improve!!
+So why are you wasting your time when you can get what you need to get done in a shorter time period with 100 percent focus on what you’re doing for better results? (sometimes in as little as 30 mins) Also, if you don’t have that kind of time to dedicate 6 hours a day to practice, that doesn’t mean you can’t improve!!
 Quite the opposite.

 1.)
 Come up with a Practice Plan BEFORE you head to the course.

 Don’t ever just go out there and wing it.
 Have a plan for what part of your game needs to be worked on and how you’re going to achieve that for the day.
 Need to work on putting?
 Have a plan.
 Find a drill that works for you, spend 30 minutes on that drill until you feel like you have it down.
 Then move on to dynamic practice.
 Start hitting lag putts, play a game of 9 holes with yourself.
 Practice actual putting, don’t practice “practicing.”
 Know exactly what you feel you need to do that day to get better before you get there so you’re not wasting time and guessing.